esphome/esphome-docs/components/climate/haier.rst

 There are two versions of the Haier protocol: the older version uses an application called SmartAir2 while the newer version uses an application called hOn.
 Both protocols are compatible on the transport level but utilize different commands to control appliances.

 Older Haier models controlled by the SmartAir2 application are using the KZW-W002 module.
-This module can’t be reused, and you need to replace it with an ESP (RPI pico w) module.
+This module can’t be reused, and you need to replace it with an ESP or RPI Pico W module.
 The USB connector on the board doesn’t support the USB protocol.
 It is a UART port that just uses a USB connector.
 To connect the ESP board to your AC you can cut a USB type A cable and connect wires to the climate connector.

 .. list-table:: Haier UART pinout
     :header-rows: 1